calebharris/fp_book_club_ts/docs_src/chapter_1.md

 ```

 The line `cc.charge(cup.price)` is an example of a side effect.
 Charging a credit card involves some interaction
 with the outside world.
-But the function's return value is just a `Coffee`, meaning this interactions are not easily
+But the function's return value is just a `Coffee`, meaning this interaction is not easily
 observable, making our function difficult to test.
 We can improve modularity and testability by introducing a
 `Payments` object that encapsulates the payment processing logic and removing it from `CreditCard`.